 To enroll in this Plan, you must live in or work in our service area.
 This is where our providers practice.
-Our service area is: Rock, Walworth, Jefferson and Green counties in Wisconsin.
+Our service area is: Rock, Walworth, Jefferson and Green counties in Wisconsin and Boone and Winnebago Counties in Illinois.